SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Method

-\subsection{Individual Decomposition under Sparse Views}
+\subsection{Individual decomposition under sparse views}

-Taking the facial template learned from Stage 1 as prior, we then perform a fine-detailed face decomposition from sparse-view images of a single individual in Stage 2.
+Taking the facial template learned from Stage 1 as prior, we perform a fine-detailed decomposition from sparse-view images of a single face in Stage 2.

-\textbf{Geometry displacement.} The geometric template $T_{\text{geo}}$ represents only a rough shape with shared features of multiple human faces.
-The deformation net $F_{\text{dfm}}$ transforms the points on the surface of the facial template to the surface of a specific individual's face.
+\textbf{Geometry displacement and BRDF offset.} The geometry template $T_{\text{geo}}$ only represents a rough shape with shared features of multiple human faces.
+Additionally, the deformation net $F_{\text{dfm}}$ transforms the points on the surface of the facial template to the surface of a specific individual's face.
 However, the transformation is constrained, making it challenging to create topological features beyond the template domain and capture high-frequency details.
-Consequently, we incorporate a displacement network $F_{\text{dis}}$ in stage 2 to modify the SDF obtained from the geometry template for a more accurate reconstruction.
-The offset term is integrated into Eq.~(\ref{eq:g-temp}):
+Consequently, we incorporate a displacement network $F_{\text{dis}}$ in Stage 2 to modify the SDF obtained from the geometry template for a more accurate reconstruction.
+Building on Eq.~(\ref{eq:g-temp}), we incorporate the offset term as follows: $\mathcal{S}(\mathbf{x})=T_{\text{geo}}(F_{\text{dfm}}(\mathbf{x}, \mathbf{z}_{\text{geo}}))+F_{\text{dis}}(\mathbf{x}).$